ecoreng/Multiattach/README.md

 ### How to upload different file types

-  * Open Multiattach controller (Plugins/Multiattach/Controller/MultiattachController.php)
+  * Edit Multiattach settings on the settings menu
-  * Look for the _uploadFiles method
-  * Look for the $allowed = array(...
-  * Add the mime type to the list
+  * Add your mime types in a new line
+  * Save the config

 ### How to upload bigger files